Prevention and Prophylaxis of SARS-CoV-2 Infection

 - For >50% of the study participants, the time from exposure to the index case to randomization was ≥4 days.

-- The hydroxychloroquine regimen used for PEP in this study did not prevent SARS-CoV-2 infection in healthy individuals exposed to a PCR-positive case.
+The hydroxychloroquine regimen used for PEP in this study did not prevent SARS-CoV-2 infection in healthy individuals who were exposed to a PCR-positive case.